Vertical sleeve gastrectomy (VSG) is surgery to decrease the structure and size of the stomach.

 In addition to helping a person lose weight, this surgery may also:

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 Things that may raise the risk of problems are:

 The bariatric surgery team will meet with you to talk about:

 You will be given general anesthesia.
 You will be asleep.

-Several small incisions will be made in your abdomen.
-Gas will be pumped in to inflate your abdomen and make it easier to view the stomach.
-A thin, lighted tool with a tiny camera will be inserted through an incision.
-A monitor will be used to view the images.
-Other tools will be inserted into other incisions.
+A long incision will be made in the abdomen.
 Staples will be used to divide the stomach vertically.
 The new stomach will be the shape of a slim banana.
 It can only hold 10% of what a normal adult stomach can hold.
 The rest of the stomach will be removed.
-Staples or stitches will be used to close the incisions.
+Staples or stitches will be used to close the incision.
 A bandage will be placed over the area.

 About 2 hours

 Pain and swelling are common in the first week.
 Medicine and home care can help.